 Home Construction Employment Leads the Charge During January

 D.R.
 Horton, one of the nation’s largest home builders reported an 86% increase in quarterly earnings at the end of the 4th quarter of 2013.
-Since the beginning of the Recession, builders have been struggling to see the very far light at the end of the tunnel, and new-homes-1the end may be in sight for most of the nation’s builders.
+Since the beginning of the Recession, builders have been struggling to see the very far light at the end of the tunnel, and the end may be in sight for most of the nation’s builders.
 The January jobs report stunned many economists by showing an increase of 48,000 jobs in the construction sector of the country.
 These jobs had dipped by 22,000 in December, 2013, but they were not lost in residential construction, just commercial construction.
 The residential construction employment market has increased by over 200,000 since those jobs were lost during the fall of the real estate market during the Recession.
 This pace has had small surges here and there as indicated by the January, 2014 jobs reports, but for the most part, the growth has been consistent and steadily ticking upwards.

 The National Association of Home Builders (NAHB) has consistently claimed that construction leads to jobs, and jobs lead to economic growth…which leads to more construction.
 This theory has very few flaws in it as numbers for the final quarter of 2013 showed that housing’s share of gross domestic product (GDP) was 15.3%, with home building yielding 3.1 percentage points of that total.
 Builder confidence has been on the rise despite the government shutdown in October, and builders now have a “good worry” to consider when quoting a timeline for completion of a new or custom home – contractors to actually perform the work.